Sublinear Bilipschitz Equivalence and the Quasiisometric Classification of Solvable Lie Groups: Completely solvable groups, Corollary and Theorem

 \begin{proof}[Proof of Corollary \ref{cor:KKL-symmetric} assuming Theorem \ref{th:technical-KKL}] Let $L$ and $L'$ be semisimple Lie group with no compact factors such that $X = L/K$ and $Y = L'/K'$.
-Set $S = AN$, $S' = A'N'$, $n=n'=m=m'=0$ and apply the theorem to $S$ and $S'$.
-It follows that $L=G$ and $L'=G'$ are isomorphic, so that $X$ and $Y$ are pluriisometric. \end{proof}
+Set $S = AN$, $S' = A'N'$, $n=n'=m=m'=0$.
+By assumption, $S$ and $S'$ are sublinear bilipschitz equivalent.
+By Lemma~\ref{lem:dominating-sublinear-by-subadditive}, $S$ and $S'$ are $O(u)$-bilipschitz equivalent for some subadditive function $u$.
+Applying the theorem to the pair $(S,S')$, it follows that $L=G$ and $L'=G'$ are isomorphic, so that $X$ and $Y$ are pluriisometric. \end{proof}

 \begin{proof}[Proof of Theorem \ref{cor:KKLgeneralized} assuming Theorem \ref{th:technical-KKL}] Let $S$, $S'$, $P$ and $P'$ be as in the assumptions of the Theorem \ref{cor:KKLgeneralized}.
 Then $S$, $S'$, $P$ and $P'$ also satisfy the assumptions of Theorem \ref{th:technical-KKL}, since the groups $H_i$ and $H'_j$ satisfy the strong pointed sphere property as recalled above.
-By Theorem \ref{th:technical-KKL}, the groups $\mathbf R^n \times AN$ and $\mathbf R^{n'} \times A'N'$ are isomorphic, while, after possibly reindexing the groups $H'_j$, $H_i$ is $O(\log)$-equivalent to $H'_i$ for all $i$.
+By Theorem \ref{th:technical-KKL}, the groups $\mathbf R^n \times AN$ and $\mathbf R^{n'} \times A'N'$ are isomorphic, while, after possibly reindexing the groups $H'_j$, $H_i$ is $O(u \vee \log)$-equivalent to $H'_i$ for all $i$.
 Now by the main theorem of \cite{pallier2019conf}, $H_i$ and $H'_i$ are isomorphic for all $i$, and so $P$ and $P'$ are isomorphic. \end{proof}

 We now come to the proof of Theorem~\ref{th:technical-KKL}.
 Applying Theorem \ref{thm:KKLgeneralized} to $P$ and $P'$ we will get $O(\log)$-equivalences between the direct factors of $P$ and $P'$.
 The proof consists in establishing which factors can be paired with one another.
-While it requires some notation, the reality is quite clear: simple factors of $G$ and $G'$ must pair to one another, whilst preserving the $\mathbf{R}$-rank one vs. higher $\mathbf{R}$-rank distinction; the strong pointed sphere property further allows to ensure that the remaining factors, namely the Heintze groups of diagonal type with this property, are not paired with the $\mathbf R$-rank one factors which do not have it.
+We prove that simple factors of $G$ and $G'$ must pair to one another, whilst preserving the $\mathbf{R}$-rank one vs. high $\mathbf{R}$-rank distinction; the strong pointed sphere property further allows to ensure that the remaining factors, namely the Heintze groups of diagonal type with this property, are not paired with the $\mathbf R$-rank one factors which do not have it.

-\begin{proof}[Proof of Theorem \ref{th:technical-KKL}] Let $n,m,n',m',S,S'$, $P, P'$, $G$ and $G'$ be as in the assumptions of Theorem \ref{th:technical-KKL}.
+\begin{proof}[Proof of Theorem \ref{th:technical-KKL}] Let $n,m,n',m',S,S'$, $P, P'$, $R$, $R'$, $G$ and $G'$ be as in the assumptions of Theorem \ref{th:technical-KKL}.
 Decomposing $G$ and $G'$ into products of simple factors, we find that there exists $p$, $p'$, $q$ and $q'$ so that

 where $G_i$ has $\mathbf R$-rank one for $1 \leqslant i \leqslant p$ and $\mathbf R$-rank at least two for $p+1 \leqslant i \leqslant p+q$, similarly for $G'_j$.
 Let $\ell = p+m$ and $\ell' = p'+m'$.
 For $i \in \{m+1, \ell\}$ define $H_i:= A_{i-m} N_{i-m}$, where $G_k = K_k A_k N_k$ for $1 \leqslant k \leqslant p$; similarly, define $H'_j$ for $j$ in $\{m'+1, \ell' \} $.
 In this way, $\{H_i\}_{i=1}^m$, resp.\ $\{H_j\}_{j=1}^{m'}$ are the Heintze groups that were originally present in the statement, and $\{H_i\}_{i=m+1}^{m+p}$, resp.\ $\{H_j\}_{j=m'+1}^{m'+p'}$ are the Iwasawa subgroups of the rank $1$ factors of $G$, resp. $G'$ (which are also diagonal type Heintze groups).
 Especially, the groups $H_i$ for $1\leqslant i \leqslant m$ and $H'_j$ for $1\leqslant j \leqslant m'$ have coarse type I.